radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ## Explicit custom nodes - part 1

 Let's now see how to use our User Control inside a custom UI node.
-Open the empty project inside `DynamoUnchained.ExplicitNode - start`, this was set up in the same way we did in the previous lab, the only additional dependency, which can be installed via NuGet, is the WpfUILibrary:
+Open the empty project inside `DynamoWorkshop.ExplicitNode - start`, this was set up in the same way we did in the previous lab, the only additional dependency, which can be installed via NuGet, is the WpfUILibrary:

 ![DE81C792-8E23-4968-BFE9-6462BB3FFAFF](dynamo-unchained-2-learn-how-to-develop-explicit-nodes-in-csharp/assets/DE81C792-8E23-4968-BFE9-6462BB3FFAFF.png)